Please note that this policy was last updated on 10th August 2021.

-As we enter 2021, keeping both ourselves and our clients safe from Covid-19 is a fundamental priority for MidgieBite Media.
-As such, we’ve updated our Covid-19 policy for 2021, which applies across all of our video production work for the foreseeable future.
+Keeping both ourselves and our clients safe from Covid-19 is a fundamental priority for MidgieBite Media.
+We have developed a specific Covid-19 policy, which applies across all of our video production work.

-Our policies are intended to protect both us and our clients, and we ask that all clients respect and comply with our policies.
+This policy is intended to protect both us and our clients, and we ask that all clients respect and comply with our policies.
 In turn, MidgieBite Media will of course work to ensure compliance with the Covid-19 policies of our clients during production.
-This policy will continue to be revised and updated as necessary.

 General Covid-19 Policy